-(a) Paediatric surgery was reported by Western Australia, South Australia, Tasmania and the Australian Capital Territory.
+Paediatric surgery was reported by Western Australia, South Australia, Tasmania and the Australian Capital Territory.

-In 2017-18 and 2018-19
+Between 2017-18 and 2019-20

-(b) Paediatric surgery was reported by New South Wales, Western Australia, South Australia, Tasmania and the Australian Capital Territory.
+Paediatric surgery was reported by New South Wales, Western Australia, South Australia, Tasmania and the Australian Capital Territory.
 The data by surgical specialty for jurisdictions that did report Paediatric surgery are not comparable with the data provided by jurisdictions that did not report Paediatric surgery.